 Supplies that I used to accomplish this memo board ideas makeover:

 I had to figure out the best way to deconstruct this piece.

 I had to remove the round base from the oval top piece by unscrewing it.

 Then I had un-string the large beads from the entire display that assisted in keeping the display upright.
-This is where my Panasonic Metal Cutter saw came into play.
+This is where my metal-cutting circular saw came into play.

 The metal rod encased by larger beads had to be cut with my handy dandy saw.
 It was really easy to do actually!
 (Another safety reminder – Please make sure to use close-toed shoes and safety glasses to stay safe while using the saw.)